nsoroki/nsoroki/README.md

 - 👋 Hi
-- # Heading 1 I’m IT TA Partner ant Evolution
+- # I’m IT TA Partner ant Evolution
 - 👀 I’m interested in IT recruitment
 - 🌱 I’m currently learning HTML
 - 🔎 Improving: IT sourcing